Health Benefits of Sardines on Keto

 Sardines are a type of herring closely related to other oily, small schooling fish such as anchovies.

 Sardines rank amongst the most consumed fish species alongside tuna, salmon, and cod.
-They are a staple of the heart-healthy Mediterranean diet and have a rich, oily flavor.
+They’re a staple of the heart-healthy Mediterranean diet and have a rich, oily flavor.

 While sardines are typically canned in oil or water, fresh sardines also taste delicious.
 They can be grilled, smoked, or pickled.

-Watch the video below to learn more about sardines' health benefits and why you want to eat sardines regularly.
+Watch the video below to learn more about the health benefits of eating sardines.

 Are sardines Healthy Keto®-approved?

 Sardines are an excellent source of nutrients, including omega-3 fatty acids, vitamin D, magnesium, and calcium.
-Because they contain no carbs, sardines are perfect for low-carb diets.
+Because they contain no carbs, sardines are a perfect choice for those following low-carb diets.

 Sardine nutritional facts